kasparless/javelin-taipo/install.md

 ![alt text](<docs/images/Screenshot 2025-01-10 204926.png>)

 ### Click 'Create Firmware'.
 The firmware is created locally in your browser (yes, incredible, right?) and your browser will download the `.uf2` file to your desktop.
 Follow the instructions to load the firmware onto your keyboard and test.
+Note that the firmware upload buttons may differ for different hardware (eg Starboard), please refer your hardware-specific instructions if required.

 ![alt text](<docs/images/Screenshot 2025-01-10 205058.png>)